nus-cs3281/2019/students/amrutPrabhu/resume.md

 ### Java

-- Over x000 lines written in Java across multiple projects and algorithm courses.
+- Developed multiple features in Java with over 9 KLoC across multiple projects and courses.
+- Added ~2.7 KLoC to enhance a feature at [Works Applciations](worksap).

-#### Club Connect: Wrote 2000 lines of functional code and 1800?? lines of JUnit test code in Java.
+- Wrote ~1.9 KLoC of functional code and ~1.8 KLoC of JUnit tests for [Club Connect](club-connect).

 ---

-### 2
+### React

 ---

-### 3
+### Testing